davidsonfellipe/awesome-wpo/README.md

 * [PerfMap](https://github.com/zeman/perfmap) - A bookmarklet to create a front-end performance heatmap of resources loaded in the browser using the Resource Timing API.

 ## Webserver modules
 * [PageSpeed Module](https://developers.google.com/speed/pagespeed/module/download) - PageSpeed speeds up your site and reduces page load time.
 This open-source webserver module automatically applies web performance best practices to pages and associated assets (CSS, JavaScript, images) without requiring that you modify your existing content or workflow.
+PageSpeed is available as a module for Apache 2.x and Nginx 1.x.

 ## Metrics Monitor
 * [Keepfast](https://github.com/davidsonfellipe/keepfast) - Tool to monitor indicators related to performance of a web page.